iserikatashi/Bookmark-Saver/README.md

-# 📌 Bookmark Manager
+# 📌 Bookmark Saver

-A simple Bookmark Manager App built with HTML, CSS, and JavaScript.
+A simple Bookmark Saver App built with HTML, CSS, and JavaScript.
 Users can add, validate, and save their favorite websites with localStorage support.

 ---